b-lukaszuk/RJ_BS_eng/contents/comparisons_continuous_data.md

 **Problem 1**

 It is true that the mean from the sample is our best estimate of the mean in the population (here 1'000 beer bottles poured daily).
-However, statisticians proved that the best estimate of the standard deviation in the population is [standard error of the mean](https://en.wikipedia.org/wiki/Standard_error) which can be calculated as follows
+However, statisticians proved that instead of the standard deviation from our sample we should use the [standard error of the mean](https://en.wikipedia.org/wiki/Standard_error).
+It describes the spread of sample means around the true population mean and it can be calculated as follows

 $sem = \frac{sd}{\sqrt{n}}$, where